Leonardo-Boss/suckless-site/dwm.suckless.org/customisation/patch_queue.md

 ###Prepare a base mercurial repository

-If you downloaded the prepackaged source tree, it is now a good time to initialise a mercurial repository:
+If you downloaded the prepackaged source tree, it is now a good time to initialize a mercurial repository:

 	$ cd dwm-5.1
 	$ hg init